Updated April 13, 2023

 Anyone who has worked on agile methodology in software development projects will have some idea of some of the usual problems that come up during a project: change in scope, deadlines that seem impossible to meet, and overworked resources.

-Traditional agile methodologies in Project Management had many drawbacks due to which they failed to cope with the ever-changing business environment, especially in software development, and the above situations were, unfortunately, all too common.
+Traditional agile methodologies in Project Management had many drawbacks.
+Unfortunately, they failed to cope with the ever-changing business environment, especially in software development, and the above situations were all too common.
 This is not to say that traditional methods are not applicable anywhere.
 They are still the best bet for projects in which the idea is fully formed from the start.

 Agile Management practices became the need of the hour because they satisfied the following needs of a product launched in a dynamic environment:

-- Need for speed to reach the product to marketplace
+- Need for speed to reach the product to the marketplace

 - Need for flexibility to accommodate multiple changes in specifications

-- Flaws in the ‘division of labour’ scenario
+- Flaws in the ‘division of labor’ scenario

 - Dilemma of the customer